Eligijus112/deep-learning-ts/README.md

 # Activating the virtual environment

 For the creation of virtual environments (VE) anaconda is used.
-You can download anaconda via here: https://www.anaconda.com/distribution/
+You can download anaconda here: https://www.anaconda.com/distribution/

 After installing anaconda into your system follow the steps bellow to work in a virtual environment.